 - The product/service and the respective role- or service-based selling price are now visible on the invoice.

 - The activities are marked as billed in the report when the invoice is saved.

 Billing from the project view

-In the same way, you can bill from the Detailed work report, you can create an invoice based on certain jobs in the specific project view.
-This is convenient if you just need to create an invoice for tasks and events related to one project.
+In the same way, you can bill from the project view by creating an invoice based on certain jobs in the specific project view.
+This is convenient if you need to create an invoice for tasks and events related to one project.

-Just select the relevant activities under Past activities and click Create invoice.
+Just select the relevant activities in the Time section and click Create invoice.